YuLiu003/scalable-real-time-analytics-platform/README.md

 ## Known Issues and Troubleshooting

-- If Kafka and Zookeeper fail to start, check the logs with `kubectl logs -n analytics-platform -l app=kafka` and `kubectl logs -n analytics-platform -l app=zookeeper`
+- If Kafka fails to start, check the logs with `kubectl logs -n analytics-platform -l app=kafka`
 - For local development, set `imagePullPolicy: Never` in the deployment files
 - Some services require persistent storage - ensure PVCs are properly created
 - Grafana may take up to 60 seconds to become ready due to strict readiness probe settings